crubiogarcia/crubiogarcia.github.io/README.md

 This tool offers a systematic approach to transform CAD contour data into actionable and precise digital models.
 This has been particularly beneficial in preparing files containing a large volume of topography data for the creation of contour-stepped models through CNC machining.

-### BArch Thesis: Developing Machine Learning Models for Predictive Analysis. _Learning from Airbnb data to understand Urban Dynamics_
+### Developing Machine Learning Models for Predictive Analysis. _Learning from Airbnb data to understand Urban Dynamics_

-This thesis proposes to explore the tools of artificial intelligence for urban analysis through the study of Airbnb data from three case studies: Madrid, Berlin, and Chicago.
+BArch Thesis.
+This research project explores  artificial intelligence and big data for urban analysis through the study of Airbnb data from three case studies: Madrid, Berlin, and Chicago.

 [Link to publication (Spanish)](https://oa.upm.es/65083/)